Wallpaper-Engine-Team/wallpaper-engine-docs/docs/en/scene/scenescript/reference/class/Vec2.md

 Returns reflection vector along normal.
 Make sure that normal is normalized.

+### mix(other: Vec2, amount: Number): Vec2

+Interpolate between this vector and another vector of the same dimension.
+You can set the interpolation using the `amount` parameter, it accepts values between 0.00 and 1.00 where 1.00 represents the other vector.
+By setting it to 0.5, for example, you will interpolate halfway between this and the other vector.

+### min(value: Vec2): Vec2

+Return the smaller value per component of two vectors.

+### max(value: Vec2): Vec2;

+Return the larger value per component of two vectors.

 ### perpendicular(): Vec2

 Returns perpendicular copy of the vector.